timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-08-08
+# Objectives for Today 2025-08-11

 - Just Chatting as we Get started & warmed up.
+- Why did nightlies fail on Windows?
+TrophyBrawlers still failing...
 - **Tyre Bytes is building an incremental racing game!**
-- Write up a report on Loop Hero.
-Do NOT OPEN LOOP HERO.
 - Begin planning the game to make $15,000
-- Pitstop Dialog with ThornityCo discussing the plan!?
-- Why did nightlies fail on Windows?
-TrophyBrawlers still failing...

--
 - Plan out the Great Lakes trip?!

 ## Events / Notices / Coming Soon